openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 .. note::

    Currently, dynamic shape support for GPU is a preview feature and has the following limitations:
    - It mainly supports NLP models (Natural Language Processing).
-Not all operations and optimization passes supports dynamic shape.
-As a result, an arbitrary model may crash or experience significant performance drops.
+Not all operations and optimization passes support dynamic shapes.
+As a result, a given model may crash or experience significant performance drops.
    - Due to the dominant runtime overhead on the host device, dynamic shapes may perform worse than static shapes on a discrete GPU.
    - Dynamic rank is not supported.

 To support dynamic shape execution, the following basic infrastructures are implemented:

-- Runtime shape inference : Infers the output shapes of each primitive for a new input shape at runtime
+- Runtime shape inference: infers output shapes of each primitive for a new input shape at runtime.
-- Shape agnostic kernels : New kernels that can run arbitrary shapes.
-If shape agnostic kernel is not available, the required kernel is compiled at runtime for each shape.
+- Shape agnostic kernels: new kernels that can run arbitrary shapes.
+If a shape-agnostic kernel is not available, the required kernel is compiled at runtime for each shape.
-- Asynchronous kernel compilation : Even when a shape agnostic kernel is available, the GPU plugin compiles an optimal kernel for the given shape and preserve it in the in-memory cache for future use.
+- Asynchronous kernel compilation: even when a shape-agnostic kernel is available, the GPU plugin compiles an optimal kernel for the given shape and preserves it in the in-memory cache for future use.
-- In-memory cache : Preserves kernels compiled in runtime and weights reordered for the specific kernels
+- In-memory cache: preserves kernels compiled at runtime and weights reordered for the specific kernels.

 Bounded dynamic batch
 -----------------------------------------------------------